AveryH6/CIS377-Animal-Classification/README.md

 <!-- Evaluation -->
 ## Evaluation

-<p>The model's performance was evaluated using accuracy, precision, and recall metrics.
-To get an idea on which model performed the best we tried to keep some similarities and one of those was the amount of epochs the model was trained for.
-To save time, but also give it some time to run we setteled on 5 epochs.</p>
+<p>The model's performance was evaluated using accuracy, precision, loss, and recall metrics.
+To determine which model performed the best, we tried to maintain some consistency, one of which was the number of epochs the models were trained for.
+To save time while allowing sufficient training, we settled on 5 epochs.

+In the Keras Final folder, you can see the models evaluated on the dataset without any adjustments.
+In the Image Augmentation folder, the models were evaluated on a dataset that included some image augmentation.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>